- Detalles

 Okay, so now we are ready to rez the "START HERE" platform (found in the starter kit) The platforms all show you what size they will be when you rez them, so find a suitable space for this platform (that’s all we will be rezzing to start with).

-A good idea can be to press first, which activates the building Edit tool, so when you rez the platform everything will be selected and you can easily reposition it if necessary.
+first, which activates the building Edit tool, so when you rez the platform everything will be selected and you can easily reposition it if necessary.

 This platform contains everything you will need to get started and start learning how things work.